NBA League Pass: NBA International League Pass

-International Packages and Promotions
+International packages and promotions

 In addition to the standard and Premium packages, users also have the option to purchase a stand-alone streaming subscription to NBA TV International, which broadcasts games, studio shows, press conferences, and other basketball content.
 In past seasons, International League Pass has also offered sampling packages that provide stand-alone access to Christmas Day games and All Star Weekend events.
 The last several weeks of the regular season have also been made available in a separate "Race to the Playoffs" package.

 During the off-season, both International League Pass and International League Pass Premium subscribers have live and on-demand access to Summer League games and certain games or scrimmages played by the USA Basketball team in preparation for or during the Olympics and the FIBA World Cup tournament, in addition to continued access to past NBA regular seasons in archives.
 This summer content has also been sold as a stand-alone package.

 International League Pass offers a rolling free trial of the product throughout the season, allowing first time users to preview the League Pass experience before purchasing.

-NBA League Pass availability outside the US
+NBA League Pass availability outside the United States

 Note: Subscriptions can be bought in most regions via the Internet to be streamed to applications on various devices or to a browser (see above for list).
 Some of the following services include League Pass, either fully or partially, but they are not required to view League Pass.